-- 25. The draft Strategic Plan is driven by the Convention on the Rights of the Child, which anchors all of the work of UNICEF, as well as the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of Persons with Disabilities, the International Convention on the Elimination of All Forms of Racial Discrimination, and other United Nations human rights instruments.
-UNICEF humanitarian action adheres to the humanitarian principles of humanity, neutrality, impartiality and independence.
-In all contexts, UNICEF ensures that its work, and that of its partners, protects children and does not harm them, intentionally or inadvertently. - 26.
-Non-discrimination is a guiding principle of all UNICEF work.
-The organization actively seeks out and supports children from the poorest, most marginalized and excluded groups, including children living in extreme poverty; children with disabilities; indigenous children; children belonging to racial, ethnic, religious and linguistic groups and migrant communities who experience discrimination; and children who are discriminated against for any other reason. - 27.
+27. In striving to promote child rights and well-being, the Strategic Plan is driven by the Convention on the Rights of the Child, which anchors all of the work of UNICEF, as well as the Convention on the Elimination of All Forms of Discrimination against Women, the Convention on the Rights of Persons with Disabilities, the International Convention on the Elimination of All Forms of Racial Discrimination and other United Nations human rights instruments.
+UNICEF humanitarian action adheres to the humanitarian principles of humanity, neutrality, impartiality and independence.3 In all contexts, UNICEF ensures that its work, and that of its partners, protects children and does not harm them, intentionally or inadvertently.

+- 28. Non-discrimination is a guiding principle of all UNICEF work.
+It underlies the pledge set out in the 2030 Agenda for Sustainable Development to leave no one behind, guiding the core focus of UNICEF on equity and inclusion.
+The organization actively seeks out and supports children from the poorest, most marginalized and excluded groups, including children living in extreme poverty; children with disabilities; indigenous children; children belonging to racial, ethnic, religious and linguistic groups and migrant communities who experience discrimination; and children who are discriminated against for any other reason. - 29.
 Gender equality is at the heart of everything UNICEF does.
-The organization aspires to spark bold, systemic change to redress gender inequalities and empower girls, women and marginalized people of all genders.
-It strives to understand the root causes and intersections of all child rights violations, and to transform institutions and social norms so that no child is left behind. - 28.
-With universality as a defining feature and with a strong anchor in human rights, the Strategic Plan will focus on elements of the 2030 Agenda for Sustainable Development that bear special relevance for children, namely Sustainable Development Goals 1 to 6, 10 and 16.
-UNICEF recognizes that closing gaps in progress towards achievement of the Sustainable Development Goal so that no child or community is left behind requires equitable access to essential products and services for all children.
+The organization aspires to spark bold, systemic change to redress gender inequalities and empower girls, women and marginalized people.
+It strives to understand the root causes and intersections of all child rights violations, and to support parents and caregivers while transforming institutions and social norms so that no child is left behind. - 30.
+With universality as a defining feature and with a strong anchor in human rights, the Strategic Plan focuses on elements of the 2030 Agenda that bear special relevance for children, namely Sustainable Development Goals 1 to 6, 10 and 16.
+While UNICEF develops its country programmes under the framework of this Strategic Plan, those programmes are designed and informed by local contexts, national development priorities and the United Nations Sustainable Development Cooperation Framework (UNSDCF).
+UNICEF recognizes that closing gaps in progress towards the achievement of the Sustainable Development Goals so that no child or community is left behind requires equitable access to essential supplies and services for all children, including those who live in countries with special development situations, such as landlocked countries and Small Island Developing States. - 31.
 In collaboration with industry, Governments and partners, UNICEF works to create a global public good for children through its global leadership in market influencing, strategic procurement, global logistics and last-mile delivery, innovative financing to expand government fiscal space, health system strengthening and product innovation.